hugoTO/Azure-CycleCloud/README.md

 If there is a need to install specific software and libraries for job running, custom template is recommended.
 Custom template is required to be built in advance and it is a virtual machine image on Azure.
 When the user creates the custom template, there will be a customized cluster with the job scheduler and installed software on both master node and worker node.
 Go to [custom cluster template tutorial](https://github.com/antong-git/AzureCycleCloud/tree/master/custom_cluster_template_tutorial)

+### Autoscale and scalesets
+In order to try and ensure that the correct VMs are provisioned for different types of jobs, CycleCloud treats autoscale of MPI and serial jobs differently in PBS Professional clusters.

+For serial jobs, multiple VM scalesets (VMSS) are used in order to scale as quickly as possible.
+For MPI jobs to use the InfiniBand fabric for those instances that support it, all of the nodes allocated to the job have to be deployed in the same VMSS.
+Currently, a single VMSS is used for all MPI jobs.
+This can occasionally lead to slower provisioning and deprovisioning of nodes since VMSS operations are atomic.
+If the scaleset is waiting on some nodes to deprovision, CycleCloud must wait for that operation to complete to provision more nodes.

 ## Configure Settings in CycleCloud portal
 ### Add users to the CycleCloud portal
 1. Click **Setting** button on the left menu bar and navigate to **Users** sub-page